Bayesian Semiparametric Markov Renewal Mixed Models for Vocalization Syntax

 \section{Prior Hyper-parameters and Posterior Inference}

-The choice of prior hyper-parameters, including the choice of the number of mixture components $K$ in the gamma mixture model (\ref{eq:isi}) for which we use predictive model selection criteria, are discussed in Section \ref{sec: hyper-parameters} in the supplementary materials.
+The choice of prior hyper-parameters, including the choice of the number of mixture components $K$ in the gamma mixture model (\ref{eq:isi}) for which we use predictive model selection criteria, are discussed in {Appendix B} in the supplementary materials.

 Our posterior inference is based on samples of the model parameters drawn using an MCMC algorithm.
 The full conditional posterior distributions are mostly obtained in closed-form and hence are easy to sample from.
 One exception is the sampling of the gamma mixture parameters.
 The conjugate prior for gamma distribution with unknown shape parameter is known to be analytically intractable \citep{damsleth1975conjugate, miller1980bayesian}, posing difficulty in sampling the parameters $\alpha_{k}$'s and $\beta_{k}$'s.
 We experimented a number of sampling methods and ultimately used the strategy introduced in \cite{miller2019fast} which uses a gamma density function to approximate the full conditional for gamma shape parameters.
 After sampling the shape parameters $\alpha_{k}$'s, the rate parameters $\beta_{k}$'s can be easily sampled from their closed-form conjugate gamma full conditionals.
-As the results of Sections \ref{sec: real data results} and \ref{sec: sim study} will illustrate, this method worked well with real data as well as in our simulation experiments, converging quickly, mixing well and providing accurate estimates of the target distributions.
-Details of the posterior sampling algorithm can be found in Section~\ref{sec: pc} in the supplementary materials.
+As the results of Sections \ref{sec: real data results} and {Appendix~F} will illustrate, this method worked well with real data as well as in our simulation experiments, converging quickly, mixing well and providing accurate estimates of the target distributions.
+Details of the posterior sampling algorithm can be found in {Appendix~D} in the supplementary materials.